 ALSO READKejriwal asks Delhi government representatives to seek DMRC Board meeting Kejriwal meets Puri, discusses Metro Phase-IV funding Hardeep Puri informs Kejriwal 'legally' Centre can't put on hold proposed Metro fare hike Pay Rs 3,000 cr annually to cancel Metro fare hike: Centre to Kejriwal Second metro fare hike in year is violation of law: Kejriwal

+We have concession passes for students in Kolkata metro as well as in Australia, then why not Delhi"?
+The police, when contacted by PTI, said they were mulling over legal action.
+RSS-affiliated ABVP, on the other hand, will be organising an agitation tomorrow at Metro Bhawan near Barakhamba Road in protest against the hike.
 "Students were affected by the last fare hike.
 Another hike now will cut a deep hole in their pockets.
 We strongly oppose any such move," Saket Bahuguna, ABVP's national media convener, said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)